-But here is a real shocker: the median head injury verdict in head-on collision accidents is only $25,000.00.
+But here is a genuine shocker: the median head injury verdict in head-on collision accidents is only $25,000.00.
 If you have a head injury, typically you have a serious accident.
-So this data is – to say the least – not what I think most attorneys would have suspected.
+So this data is not what I think most attorneys would suspect.
 If I had to guess at the head-on collision national median, I would have predicted the number would be at least six figures.
 I would suspect that the average – as opposed to the median – exceeds $200,000 but I could not find any data to support my hypothesis.

 Why Settlement Numbers Are Likely Much Higher